Notice: Change in Certification Date for 2017 Filers

 - Amalgam Separator make(s) and model(s), and date(s) of installation.
 See: Amalgam Separators

-- Credit card number for payment of the $460 filing fee (accompanies certification form every five years).
+- Credit card number for payment of the $200 filing fee (accompanies certification form every two years).

 - Waste amalgam transporter name and phone number.

-- Facility receiving your amalgam waste for recycling, address, and phone number.
+- The name, address and phone number of the facility receiving your amalgam waste for recycling.
 See: Amalgam Mercury Recyclers

 - Determine if you discharge wastewater to a public sewer.